BlaBlaNet/BlaBlaNet/extend/addon/blablanet/twitter/README.md

 Requirements
 ------------

-To use this plugin you have to register an application for your Hubzilla hub on Twitter with
+To use this plugin you have to register an application for your BlaBlaNet hub on Twitter with

 * read and write access